swiyu-admin-ch/swiyu-verifier/README.md

 > - Registered yourself on the swiyuprobeta portal
 > - Registered yourself on the api self service portal

-> Are you a third-party user?
-Then you're right here!
-Otherwhise go to [gov internal usage](gov.README)

 ## 1. Set the environment variables

 A sample compose file for an entire setup of both components and a database can be found